-The One would be able to understand all my emotions, read my mind, and know exactly what I was thinking, and I didn’t even have to say a word.
+The One can understand all my emotions, read my mind, and know exactly what I am thinking, and I don’t even have to say a word.
 He would do and say all the right things because he was, The One.
 Duh.

 When this didn’t happen…and it didn’t, I would FREAK.
 OUT.

 When Andrew and I first started dating, I freaked out all the time.
 “OMG, should I stay with him?
 Or should I date someone more outgoing, or someone that talks more, or someone who does photography too?”
 (All valid considerations.)
 I was like “Ugh, is this right?
 I don’t know…”

 But then I started to rethink The One.
 I noticed it in the little things and I realized it in the important things, that I could really see myself being with him.
 Instead of figuring out who I’m supposed to be with, I get to choose who I want to be with.
 I know he is The One because he has become my person.
 I would like him to be mine for a long time.
 (But I won’t say he is The One out loud until we are engaged.)

 I expected that when I met The One, I would know, and he would know, and that it was meant to be.
 We had found the one we had been looking for and it happened easily, obviously, and “just like that.”
 So I tried to look for all the signs to figure out if this was the guy I had been looking for- The One that was the right one, that I’m supposed to marry, oh, and he knew I was The One, too.